 The HMI Student Center is the center for all student activity and information.
-The Student Center hours are Monday through Thursday from 11:00 AM to 9:00 PM.
+The Student Center hours are Monday through Thursday, 11:00am to 9:00pm; and Saturday, 9:30am to 3:00pm.
 Students are encouraged to call the Student Center during open hours only.
 HMI's Student Center is here to answer all students' questions on their academic progress and/or school policy and scheduling.
 While the HMI clinic is open for additional hours and does answer the general phone number, this department provides no information for students and does not take messages for the Student Center nor handle any student transactions.

-Note: The Student Center stops taking phone calls at 8:00 PM on Monday through Thursday.
-The Student Center phone number is 1-818-758-2745.
+The Student Center stops taking phone calls at 8:00 p.m., Monday through Thursday.
+The Student Center phone number is: (818) 758-2745.